cannawen/dota-gsi-discord-bot/README.md

 }
 ```
 - While you're here, `"editor.minimap.enabled": false` is also nice to remove the minimap view in VS code
+- `Jest Runner` is also a very nice plugin

 ## Product Management
 - See Github Projects page for project roadmap